Execute a GDPR action plan

 The risks and benefits of the GDPR are real

-If your organization does business with or in the European Union, you should be concerned with the GDPR.
-You need to be cautious not to define this new law narrowly or neglect the urgent need for compliance.
+If your organization does business with or in the European Union, you should be concerned with the General Data Protection Regulation (GDPR).
+You need to be cautious not to define this new privacy law narrowly or neglect the urgent need for compliance.